Pyrdacor/Ambermoon/FileSpecs/Labdata.md

 ## Objects

-After the header there are the object groups.
+After the header there are the objects.
+Objects are really object groups.
+So they can be created out of 1 to 8 single objects.

 The section starts with an uword which is the number of object groups.
 Object groups are referenced from [3D map blocks](Maps3D.md).

 Each object group consists of a header (uword) which is **unknown** yet.
-And then 8 objects follow for this object group.
-Object groups consists of 1 to 8 objects.
+And then 8 object entries follow for this object group.
+As stated before, object groups consists of 1 to 8 objects.
 For example the meat and sausages in grandfather's cellar are two textures/billboards (objects) which form one real map object.

-Each object consists of 4 uwords.
+Each object entry inside the group consists of 4 uwords.

 Offset | Type | Description
 ----|----|----